adnanhaq30/blog/_posts/[unpublished]-2022-03-09-Attacking-Loing-and-register.md

 An attacker observes the changes in the behaviour of an application to check if a particular username is valid or not.
 Username enumeration mostly occurs at _log in pages_ while an attacker brute forces a list of usernames against a wrong password and then analyses the behaviour in form of _status codes, error messages, request time_ etc an attacker can enumerate various valid usernames.

 An attacker can brute force say a list of usernames and check the responses and the error codes and messages.
 In this case, I will mention a scenario where an attacker while checking the _responses_ saw **404 not found** and error message like **invalid user** in the body but in one request he could see response code is **403 forbidden** and an error message is **an incorrect password**, which implies that attacker was successful in enumerating the username.

+#### DOS at Name/Password field in Signup Page

+By sending a very long string (100000 characters) it’s possible to cause a denial of service attack on the server.
+Usually, this problem is caused by a vulnerable string hashing implementation.
+When a long string is sent, the string hashing process will result in CPU and can lead to memory exhaustion.

+One can simply intercept the request in burp and then can fiddle with different form fields in the burp by sending long string passwords(100000 characters) and checking if the response is **500 internal server error**.

+{{500internal pic}}

 #### Weak Password Policy or No password policy